metahashorg/vm_v8/README.md

 # libv8js_example
-Repository provides examples of how to solve some tasks in C ++ using v8 library.
+Repository provides examples of how to solve some tasks in C++ using v8 library.

 ## Dependencies
 The following libraries are required to be installed: